-MATH 111, 112 MATHEMATICS FOR THE LIBERAL ARTS
+MATH 111 MATHEMATICS FOR THE LIBERAL ARTS

 A course for nonscience students in which applications play a dominant role.
-Selected topics from algebra, trigonometry, linear programming, elementary differential and integral calculus are encountered and studied in connection with solutions of real-life problems.
+Selected topics from algebra, including counting, graph theory, systems of equations, linear programming, exponents, radicals, and logarithms, as well as a brief introduction to differential calculus are studied in connection with solutions of real-life problems.
 This course is designed to meet the general studies requirement for the baccalaureate degree but will not apply toward a major or minor in mathematics.

-MATH 117 PRECALCULUS 5 College algebra and trigonometry including topics such as equations and inequalities; functions and their graphs; logarithmic, exponential and trigonometric functions and complex numbers.
+MATH 117 PRECALCULUS

+College algebra and trigonometry including topics such as equations and inequalities; functions and their graphs; logarithmic, exponential and trigonometric functions and complex numbers.
 Prerequisite: two years of algebra or a year of algebra and a year of Euclidean geometry.

-MATH 121, 122 FUNDAMENTALS OF MATHEMATICS I, II 4, 4 An integrated course in college algebra and trigonometry including a study of the integers; rational, real and complex numbers; equations and inequalities; polynomials; functions, relations and their graphs; exponential and logarithmic functions; trigonometry; the binomial theorem; matrices and determinants; progressions and mathematical induction.
+MATH 121, 122 FUNDAMENTALS OF MATHEMATICS I, II

+An integrated course in college algebra and trigonometry including a study of the integers; rational, real and complex numbers; equations and inequalities; polynomials; functions, relations and their graphs; exponential and logarithmic functions; trigonometry; the binomial theorem; matrices and determinants; progressions and mathematical induction.
 Prerequisite: two years of algebra or a year of algebra and a year of Euclidean geometry.

-MATH 130 FUNDAMENTALS OF ELEMENTARY MATHEMATICS 4 An elementary course in sets, number theory, geometry, numeration, computer programming, number systems, relations, graphs, probability and the metric system.
-This course is designed primarily for elementary and junior high school teachers.
-This course along with MATH 105 or MATH 111 or MATH 117 or MATH 121 will meet the general studies requirement for the baccalaureate degree, but will not apply on a major or a minor in mathematics.
-Prerequisite: MATH 105 or MATH 111 or MATH 117 or MATH 121 or equivalent.
-Offered alternate years.
-MATH 181, 281, 282, 283 ANALYTIC GEOMETRY AND CALCULUS I, II, III, IV 4, 4, 4, 4 An integrated course in which topics of analytic geometry are introduced as needed in developing the topics in calculus.
+MATH 130 FUNDAMENTALS OF ELEMENTARY MATHEMATICS

+A course designed primarily for elementary and junior high school teachers.
+Topics include sets, number theory, geometry, numeration, computer programming, number systems, relations graphs, probability and the metric system.
+This course will not apply on a major or minor in mathematics.
+Prerequisite: One course from among MATH 105, MATH 111, MATH 117, MATH 121 or equivalent.

+MATH 181, 281, 282, 283 ANALYTIC GEOMETRY AND CALCULUS I, II, III, IV

+An integrated course in which topics of analytic geometry are introduced as needed in developing the topics in calculus.
 Prerequisite: MATH 117 or MATH 122 or a satisfactory score on a departmental qualifying examination.

-MATH 289 LINEAR ALGEBRA AND ITS APPLICATIONS 3 Vector spaces, linear transformations, matrices and determinants.
+MATH 289 LINEAR ALGEBRA AND ITS APPLICATIONS

+Vector spaces, linear transformations, matrices and determinants.
 Emphasis will be on applications.

-MATH 311 PROBABILITY AND STATISTICS 4 Probability, discrete and continuous probability density functions, moments, sampling, correlation, regression, confidence intervals and hypothesis testing.
+MATH 311 PROBABILITY AND STATISTICS

+Probability, discrete and continuous probability density functions, moments, sampling, correlation, regression, confidence intervals and hypothesis testing.
 Prerequisite: MATH 283 and either CPTR 125 or CPTR 134.

-MATH 312 ORDINARY DIFFERENTIAL EQUATIONS 4 Differential equations of first order, linear differential equations of order n, series solutions, applications.
+MATH 312 ORDINARY DIFFERENTIAL EQUATIONS

+Differential equations of first order, linear differential equations of order n, series solutions, applications.
 Prerequisite: MATH 283.

-MATH 321 GEOMETRY 4 Study of geometries including Euclidean, non-Euclidean, projective and affine geometries, as well as transformations and isometries.
+MATH 321 GEOMETRY

+Study of geometries including Euclidean, non-Euclidean, projective and affine geometries, as well as transformations and isometries.
 The approach is divided between examination of axiomatic foundations and qualitative study of the geometries.
 Permission of instructor required.
 Offered alternate years.

-MATH 331 INTRODUCTION TO ALGEBRA 4 An introductory study of systems of linear equations, determinants, matrices, groups, rings, integral domains, fields and vector spaces.
+MATH 331 INTRODUCTION TO MODERN ALGEBRA

+An introductory study of systems of groups, rings, integral domains, fields and vector spaces.
 Prerequisite: MATH 281 or permission of instructor.
-MATH 341 NUMERICAL ANALYSIS I 4 Iterative and recursive numerical techniques as they relate to computer applications.
-Topics include error analysis, interpolation techniques, finite differences, solutions of linear and nonlinear equations, polynomials, systems of equations, numerical differentiation and integration, and numerical solutions of differential equations.
-Prerequisites: MATH 312 and either CPTR 125 or CPTR 134.
-MATH 423 INTRODUCTION TO THE THEORY OF COMPLEX VARIABLES 4 Functions of a complex variable, the geometry of elementary functions, integration, power series, calculus of residues and conformal mapping.
-Prerequisite: MATH 283.
-Offered alternate years.

-MATHEMATICS

-MATH 442 NUMERICAL ANALYSIS II
+MATH 341 NUMERICAL ANALYSIS I